Creating a Cut Flower Garden: Summer Seed Collection

 greenhouse and cut flower garden with cosmos

-Each year I write a yearly blog post sharing my flower garden seed selections.
-Whether you’re a hobby gardener, Master Gardener, or just starting out, I hope this helps give you some inspiration for your own garden.
+I write a blog post each year sharing my flower garden seed selections.
+Whether you’re a hobby gardener, Master Gardener, or just starting out, I hope this helps inspire you for your own garden.

-Gardening has always been one of my favorite ways to be creative and I love growing a cut flower garden.
-Each year I look forward to growing summer annual flowers from seed in my greenhouse, sowing the tried and true varieties to enjoy once again, as well as experimenting with some new ones.
+Gardening has always been one of my favorite ways to be creative, and I love growing a cut flower garden.
+Each year, I look forward to growing summer annual flowers from seed in my greenhouse, sowing the tried-and-true varieties to enjoy again, and experimenting with some new ones.

-From classic annuals like cosmos, zinnias, and sweet peas to varieties I’ve never grown before like poppies and calendula, there’s a mix of both colorful thrillers and gorgeous fillers that will look amazing in any summer garden fresh bouquet.
+From classic annuals like cosmos, zinnias, and sweet peas to varieties I’ve never grown before, like poppies and calendula, there’s a mix of colorful thrillers and gorgeous fillers that will look amazing in any fresh summer garden bouquet.

 And before we get started, let me share a few things about my cut flower garden.

-I’ve listed the annual cut flower garden seeds that have been purchased from Floret Flower Farm below.
+Below, I’ve listed the annual cut flower garden seeds purchased from Floret Flower Farm.
 The summer annuals I chose for my cut flower garden all thrive in full sun and growing zone 8b.

-Most of the flower seeds will be sown by late winter in a 45°F heated greenhouse.
+Most flower seeds will be sown by late winter in a 45°F heated greenhouse.
 I use a heat mat for most of my seeds for quicker germination.

-I’m sharing the growing instructions taken off the back of the seed packets for each flower variety below.
+I’m sharing the growing instructions from the seed packets for each flower variety below.

 YOU MAY NEED THESE